seviet/landingpage/vsphere/PCF-NSX-Cookbook.md

 -	Enter ALL the IP addresses reserved for GoRouters into this pool.
 If you reserved more addresses than you have GoRouters, enter the addresses anyway and the load balancer will just ignore the missing resources as “down”.
 -	Note that the port & monitoring are on HTTP port 80; the assumption is that internal traffic from the NSX Edge load balancer to the gorouters is trusted, as it’s on a VXLAN secured within NSX.
 If using encrypted traffic inside the load balancer, adjust ports accordingly.
   -	Set the Algorithim to “ROUND-ROBIN”
-  -	Set Monitors to “default_tcp_monitor”
+  -	Set Monitors to “http-routers”

 ![Router Pool](../static/vsphere/images/router-pool.png)